-These small accommodations make a huge difference to building up someone’s confidence and providing for a positive experience for both the interviewer and interviewee.
+These small accommodations make a huge difference to building up someone’s confidence and providing a positive experience for both the interviewer and interviewee.

 When onboarding, we provide the new hire with additional information if they need it.

-Every neurodivergent person is unique, and we will work with them and you in a customised way to provide an inclusive environment.
+Every neurodivergent person is unique and we will work with them, and you, in a customised way to provide an inclusive environment.

 Yes, we provide D&I training.

-We can also provide a more focused presentation on what we do and how we can guide you, your hiring managers or your team to make a diverse hire.
+We can also provide a more focused presentation on what we do and how we can guide you, your hiring managers or your team to make a neurodivergent hire.
 We provide considerable support during the recruitment and hiring phase, and our ongoing support service is quite unique.

 We are a registered specialist recruitment agency.
-We provide two options for hiring; a direct hire or a contractor hire.
+We provide two options for hiring: a direct hire or a contractor hire.

 Our ongoing support service is unique and provides high levels of staff retention with diverse hires.
 Providing the support really works.
 There is a fee for this support.